-Christina Bonanni focuses her practice in matters involving the environment, energy, and natural resources law.
-She regularly advises clients on state and federal energy and environment regulations and compliance under the National Environment Policy Act (NEPA), National Forest Management Act (NFMA), Endangered Species Act (ESA), Clean Air Act (CAA), Natural Gas Act (NGA) and the National Historic Preservation Act (NHPA).
+Christina Bonanni focuses her practice in matters involving the environment, energy, renewable and natural resources law.
+She regularly advises clients on state and federal energy and environment regulations and compliance under the National Environment Policy Act (NEPA), Clean Water Act, National Forest Management Act (NFMA), Endangered Species Act (ESA), Clean Air Act (CAA), Natural Gas Act (NGA) and the National Historic Preservation Act (NHPA).

 Ms. Bonanni graduated from the University of Michigan Law School.
 She served as an Articles Editor for the Michigan Journal of Environmental and Administrative Law.
 She participated in the National Environmental Law Moot Court competition at the Pace University School of Law.